FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 ## Next steps

 Check out the completed applications in the [SSO application GitHub repo](https://github.com/FusionAuth/fusionauth-example-node-sso); feel free to clone and modify it.
-If you want to push the boundaries of what you can build with FusionAuth, add additional functionality:
+If you want to push the boundaries of what you can build with FusionAuth, consider the following tasks:

 * Create a third application, possibly "Raviga", and add it to the menu.
 * Create an `admin` and a `user` role in each application and show different text to a user with each role.
 * Create a second protected page which shows the user's profile data, such as last name, email and phone number .
 Extract out the `logged in` check to a function.
 * Get logout working using TLS.
 Here's a [sample apache configuration](https://github.com/FusionAuth/fusionauth-contrib/blob/master/Reverse%20Proxy%20Configurations/apache/apache.ssl.conf) to get you started.
+* Review the [single sign-on guide](/docs/v1/tech/guides/single-sign-on/) for more information about FusionAuth's single sign-on implementation.

 Happy coding!